UC Personal Insight Questions Guide and Tips. A Deep Dive Into Each UC PIQ

 Skip this prompt if you have no meaningful examples to back up your statement.
 Also, skip this if you have too many small examples to back up your statement, rather than 1-2 hallmark examples.
 Once again, this prompt is not about perseverance.
 It is rather cliche and this prompt just isn’t the one for that.

-Alright… that’s all 8 prompts summed up with our best tips and tricks to help you out in our week of UC Applications.
+Alright… that’s the total of the 8 prompts summed up with our best tips and tricks.
+In order to help you out in our week of UC PIQ Applications.

 We specialize in youth mentorship and college counseling.
 From 8th grade to 12th, we have you covered for any stage in your high school career.
 Schedule a free consultation with us here.